Electric field probe based on electro-optic technology

 More than 50 dB of selectivity

-An essential feature related to vectorial E-field measurements concerns the ability of measuring a given E-field component while rejecting the orthogonal ones.
+An essential feature related to vector E-field measurements concerns the ability of measuring a given E-field component while rejecting the orthogonal ones.
 Kapteos probe allows a rejection ratio of more than 50 dB (more than 99.7%) which is more than enough for most of applications.
-The curve shows that the position of the concern axis must placed quite accurately to ensure this high selectivity.
+The curve shows that the position of the concerned axis must placed quite accurately to ensure this high selectivity.

 Real-time antenna factor correction for stable measurements from 0 to +50°C

-The AF variation on the right picture lies within 1% without any correction.
+The Antenna Factor variation on the right picture lies within 1% without any correction.